 Anna M. Parenteau

 Welcome to my website!
-I am a fifth-year Ph.D. student studying developmental psychology at the University of California, Davis.
+I am a sixth-year Ph.D. student studying developmental psychology at the University of California, Davis.
 On this site, you will find links to my current research projects, publications, and some information about me.
 You can find my contact details at the bottom of the page.
 Thank you for visiting.

 Developmental Psychobiology | Social Environment | Environmental Stress | Dyadic Processes